Pixnix911/FrooExp/README.md

 # FrooExp
 froot.club extension
-Download TamPerMonkey extension
-go to the froot.club
-press on the tpm button
-add new script
-and paste script from "FrooExp script"
+Download TamPerMonkey extension www.tampermonkey.net/ go to the froot.club press on the tampermonkey button add new script and paste script from "FrooExp script"